Dependence on Valium

 Valium dependence time: How long to be dependent on Valium?

 Valium is one of those drugs which is both strong and has a high dependency rate.
 That is, the body becomes dependent to diazepam faster than other drugs on the market.
 If you use valium as directed, your body is not going to develop a dependence as fast as compared to someone who uses Valium over a long time.
 In fact, dependence on Valium may take several weeks or months to develop depending on dose and frequency of administration.
 Physical dependence on diazepam will last as long as you continue to take Valium.
-While withdrawal from Valium is not pleasant, once it’s over, your body will no longer need diazepam to function and you’ll no longer be Valium-dependent.
+While Withdrawal From Valium (diazepam) is not pleasant, once it’s over, your body will no longer need diazepam to function and you’ll no longer be Valium-dependent.

 Dependence on Valium symptoms